oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 for display only):

     GET /authorize?response_type=code&client_id=s6BhdRkqt3&state=9ad67f13
+         &redirect_uri=https%3A%2F%2Fattacker.example%2F.somesite.example
-         &redirect_uri=https%3A%2F%2Fevil.somesite.example%2Fcb HTTP/1.1
+         HTTP/1.1
     Host: server.somesite.example

 The authorization server validates the redirect URI and compares it to the registered redirect URL patterns for the client `s6BhdRkqt3`.
-Since the pattern allows arbitrary host names in "somesite.example", the authorization request is processed and presented to the user.
+The authorization request is processed and presented to the user.

-If the user does not recognize the attack, the code is issued and immediately sent to the attacker's client.
+If the user does not see the redirect URI or does not recognize the attack, the code is issued and immediately sent to the attacker's domain.
 If an automatic approval of the authorization is enabled (which is not recommended for public clients according to [@!RFC6749]), the attack can be performed even without user interaction.

 If the attacker impersonated a public client, the attacker can exchange the code for tokens at the respective token endpoint.